Skip to content

 After the execution of postproc, the case directory is fully populated and presents the following structure:

-folder-structure Figure Complete structure of a case folder (the file reference-output.dat is provided for the tutorials).
+Structure of a case folder (the file reference-output.dat is only present in the tutorials).

 The cube-specific files are made by two parts:

-• an ASCII header, whose length of 8kB is set in header.cpl, which contains cube data and metadata, e.g. cube connectivity for the cube-data files, or the snapshot timestamp in the restart files
+• an ASCII header, whose length of 8kB is set in headers.cpl, which contains cube data and metadata, e.g. cube connectivity for the cube-data files, or the snapshot timestamp in the restart files

 • a binary chunk, which contains the saved data (e.g. IB coefficients, accumulated statistics, restart field, snapshots).